drazulay/random-oracle/README.md

 `/dev/urandom` is needed or it can fetch random numbers from the [ANU QRNG](https://qrng.anu.edu.au/) quantum random number generator api.
 Quantum random numbers are prefetched so there may be an initial delay when constructing the class with `use_qrn=True`.

-In general it works by taking 3 random numbers, generating a quadratic function and applying it to the input.
+In general it works by taking 3 random numbers, generating a quadratic function that has random parameters and applying it to the input.
 This process is repeated until the output has the desired amount of digits.